PatrickPalmer/UnrealGlobalReview/README.md

 ## Screenshots

-The browser UI is written in React using the [https://cloudscape.design/](Cloudscape designs) widget set.
+The browser UI is written in React using the [Cloudscape Designs](https://cloudscape.design) widget set.

 ### Creating a session.